Bill Murray Awards

-Born on September 21, 1950
+Born on September 21st, 1950

-From Wilmette, Illinois
+From Evanston, Illinois

 Maggie (Melissa McCarthy), a struggling single woman, moves to Brooklyn with her 12-year-old son, Oliver (Jaeden Lieberher).
 Having to work very long hours, she has no choice but to leave Oliver in the care of Vincent (Bill Murray), a bawdy misanthrope next door.
 Vincent takes Oliver along on his trips to the race track, strip club and dive bar, and an unlikely friendship is born.
 The man is a mentor to the boy in his hedonistic way, and Oliver sees the good in Vincent that no one else can.

 In June 1939, the reigning British king (Samuel West) and queen (Olivia Colman) visit President (Bill Murray) and Mrs. Franklin D. Roosevelt (Olivia Williams) at their New York home.
 War with Germany looms on the horizon, and England desperately needs the president's support.
 An unforgettable weekend unfolds as FDR tries to juggle international affairs with the complexities of his domestic arrangement, as seen through the eyes of the president's intimate confidant (Laura Linney).

 A lonely, aging movie star named Bob Harris (Bill Murray) and a conflicted newlywed, Charlotte (Scarlett Johansson), meet in Tokyo.
 Bob is there to film a Japanese whiskey commercial; Charlotte is accompanying her celebrity-photographer husband.
 Strangers in a foreign land, the two find escape, distraction and understanding amidst the bright Tokyo lights after a chance meeting in the quiet lull of the hotel bar.
 They form a bond that is as unlikely as it is heartfelt and meaningful.